Green is great. We love green. On trees, plants, and my sweet little indoor succulent garden by the window.

 Not so much in our hair.

-Here’s a few hair situations which can lead to visible green.
+Here’s a few situations which can lead to visible green tones:

 Toners Gone Wild:

-Ash tones are very popular now, but aiming for ash and getting green happens.
-To stop it happening, think of the colour wheel theory and remember that red and green are opposites and they neutralise each other, so you need to introduce some warmth into your colour or toner selections to minimise the green.
+Warm red and cool green are opposites and they neutralise each other.
+If you see green tones, you need to introduce some warmth into your colour or toner selections to counter-balance green.

-If you love your Ashy brunette tones, and you have very porous hair, you too may have experienced, or be at risk of the dreaded green ends.
-The ends of our hair are typically more porous because they have been exposed (usually) to repeated colouring or straightening, lightening processes.
-Even heated styling tools inflict enough damage to increase the porosity of our hair.
+If you love your Ashy brunette tones, and you have very porous hair, you may have experienced the dreaded green ends.
+The ends of our hair are typically more porous because they may have been exposed to repeated colouring or damaging processes.
+Heated styling tools can inflict enough damage to increase the porosity of our hair.
 Hair which is porous absorbs colour faster.
-If you are colouring with Ash colours, the over-absorption of colour in porous hair could cause greenish colour results.
+If you are colouring with Ash colours, the over-absorption of colour in porous hair can cause greenish colour results.